nmalacarne/sanity-engine/README.md

 # sanity-engine [![travisci](https://travis-ci.org/nmalacarne/sanity-engine.svg)] [travis-url]
-A library for web-based, turn-based games.
+A library for turn-based games.

+**WIP**: this is mostly a playground for me to learn NodeJS at the moment.

 [travis-url]: https://travis-ci.org/nmalacarne/sanity-engine